beythstudio/beythstudio-legal/assets/legal/en/support.md

 # Support / Contact

-If you have questions or would like to report an issue with Tonight?, please reach out.
+If you have questions or would like to report an issue with Tonight?, please reach out by email.

-- Email: support@hbnstudio.com
+- Email: support@beythstudio.com
-- Phone: +81-90-6635-5364
-- Web form: <https://example.com/support> (replace with the official form if available)

 Including the following details helps us respond quickly: